 The ceremony can be held at any hall of worship, without the need for you to step into an outdoorsy space or an event hall.
 The process would be fairly similar to your original vows.

 Since the vows you’re taking in your renewal ceremony, aren’t legally binding, you can have literally anyone look over the ceremony and officiate the vows.
 Anyone, including a clergyman, your children, or a judge can read you the vows.

 However, since the original aim is to replicate your official marriage ceremony, hiring a clergyperson would do you a lot of good.

 Who to invite?

 Most couples are often in synergy during all other matters, but come in conflict when it comes on who to invite to the event.

 Since the ceremony for renewing vows isn’t as pompous as your wedding, you can’t invite all of the people that were present there.
 And, since you want to reaffirm your bond in front of everyone else, you would want to have a select few members from your family available in the ceremony.

 Keeping this conundrum of sorts in mind, the best you can do is look over what both of you would like.
 You could either go for a private and intimate ceremony with only your loved ones or call in everyone from the wider family and friend cycle to rejoice over your consistency.

-If both of you conflict with these choices, it is best to hear each other out and see who has a better opinion and rationale up their sleeves.
+If both of you face conflict with these choices, it is best to hear each other out and see who has a better opinion and rationale up their sleeves.